michaelwoodson/goodtimes/README.md

 The code is also designed to show how to script the GoodDollar dDapp.
 All the work on the blockchain is transparently shown in `cli.js`.

-Converting G$ to gas is a great way to learn more about how G$ works.
+Converting G$ to fuse for gas is a great way to learn more about how G$ works.

 ## Who can use it?